-If you’d like to use a Samsung Galaxy smartphone on a different mobile network, you might first need to unlock it.
-This article will show you how to unlock a Samsung Galaxy handset from networks in the UK.
+If you’d like to use a Samsung Galaxy smartphone on a different mobile network, you might need to unlock it.
+Find out how to unlock a Samsung Galaxy from networks in the UK.

-In this article, we’ll take you through the process of unlocking a Galaxy smartphone one step at a time.
-We’ll show you how to check if your handset is already unlocked, how to find the IMEI number on your handset and how to unlock your Galaxy smartphone from each of the UK’s major mobile networks.
-We’ll also discuss the costs of unlocking and how long it’s expected to take on each of the networks.
-Finally, we’ll discuss some free methods of unlocking your Galaxy handset (not recommended for the majority of users).
+In this article, we’ll take you through the process of unlocking a Samsung Galaxy smartphone.
+We’ll start by showing you how to find out if your handset is locked and how to find the IMEI number on your handset.
+We’ll then discuss how you can unlock your Galaxy smartphone from each of the UK’s major mobile networks, including how much you can expect it to cost.

 - 1 Benefits of Unlocking